-Certain U.S. persons, including individuals, estates and trusts are generally subject to an additional 3.8% Medicare tax.
+With respect to taxable years beginning after December 31, 2012, cCertain U.S. persons, including individuals, estates and trusts, will be subject to an additional 3.8% Medicare tax.
 For individuals, the additional Medicare tax applies to the lesser of (i) "net investment income" or (ii) the excess of "modified adjusted gross income" over \$200,000 (\$250,000 if married and filing jointly or \$125,000 if married and filing separately).
 "Net investment income" generally equals the taxpayer's gross investment income reduced by the deductions that are allocable to such income.
 Investment income generally includes passive income such as interest, dividends, annuities, royalties, rents, and capital gains.
 U.S. Holders are urged to consult their own tax advisors regarding the implications of the additional Medicare tax resulting from their ownership and disposition of our shares or ADSs.

-U.S. Holders should consult their own tax advisors concerning the tax consequences relating to the purchase, ownership and disposition of our ordinary shares or ADSs.
+U.S. Holders should consult their own tax advisors concerning the tax consequences relating to the purchase, ownership and disposition of our shares or ADSs.